danielatrivella/np3_ligand/np3_LigPCDS/README.md

 #### 5.1 Undersampling in LigPCDS

-Applies an undersampling technique in a list of valid ligands (provided dataset).
-It will filter the ligands entries using their occurrence by selected class of the given vocabulary and by ligand code (unique structure).
+Applies an undersampling technique in a list of valid ligands (provided dataset) from LigPCDS.
+It will filter the ligands entries using their occurrence by the selected classes of the given vocabulary and by ligand code (unique structure).

 An anti-clustering algorithm is used in the undersampling approach to keep diversity among the filtered entries related to their occurrence by class, size of the qRank0.95 representation, B factor, resolution and occupancy.

 This step is intended to remove bias in the list of valid ligands towards frequent ligand codes and frequent classes.
 It also removes entries with a small number of points of less than 150 in its qRank0.95 point clound.

 *Run:*

-> ``` Rscript src/undersampling_by_class_occurence.R valid_ligands_list_path vocab_path classes_list max_ligCode_occ min_class_occ max_class_occ```
+> ``` Rscript src/undersampling_by_diversity_occurence.R valid_ligands_list_path vocab_path classes_list max_ligCode_occ min_class_occ max_class_occ```

 *Parameters:*

 1. valid_ligands_list_path: Path to the CSV table with the list of valid ligands.
+This list is expected to be inside the xyz directory as a result of the labeling testing of the ligands representations.
 The undersampling technique will be applied in this list to filter the ligands entries (rows), it will remove bias towards frequent ligand codes and frequent classes.
-Mandatory columns: ligCode, entry, bfactor, AverageBFactor, Resolution, point_cloud_size_qRank0.95, and '0' to the number of classes in the vocabulary minus one;
+Mandatory columns: ligCode, entry, bfactor, AverageBFactor, RefinementResolution, point_cloud_size_qRank0.95, and '0' to the number of classes in the vocabulary minus one;
 2. vocab_path: Path to the vocabulary file used to label the ligands entries present in the valid_ligands_list_path table.
 It must contain one label by row, defining their order (the Background class is not used);
 3. classes_list: The list of classes of the vocabulary that will be used in the undersampling of the entries by the anti-clustering algorithm (stratified approach).
 The names of the selected classes separated by comma or the word 'all' to use the entire vocabulary (all the classes).
 Only the ligands that were labeled with this list of classes will be kept, the rest will be filtered out;
 4. max_ligCode_occ: The maximum number of ligand entries occurrences by ligCode - balance the occurrence of different ligands structures in the dataset;